Lingikaushikreddy/Vaulted/docs/ENCRYPTION.md

 *   **Authentication**: Mutual TLS (mTLS) is recommended for production; currently token-based/TLS-terminated.

 ## 3. Secure Aggregation
-To prevent the central server from inspecting individual model updates, VAULTED utilizes **Secure Aggregation**.
+To prevent the central server from inspecting individual model updates, AEGIS utilizes **Secure Aggregation**.

 *   **Protocol**: Flower's implementation of Secure Aggregation (based on Bonawitz et al.).
 *   **Guarantee**: The server can only see the sum of the model updates, not individual contributions.